dayalannair/FMCW_FFT_Radar/FMCW_FFT_Radar.ip_user_files/sim_scripts/output_buffer_gen/README.txt

 Export simulation will create the setup files for the target simulator specified with the -simulator switch.

-For example, if the target simulator is "ies", export_simulation will create the 'cds.lib', 'hdl.var' and design library diectories and mappings in the 'cds.lib' file.
+For example, if the target simulator is "xcelium", export_simulation will create the 'cds.lib', 'hdl.var' and design library diectories and mappings in the 'cds.lib' file.